Academic-Labbook/alp/README.md

 to install additional plugins as you like.

 Lots of documentation is provided on the [ALP website](https://alp.attackllama.com/).
-Before installing, please read and understand the `Future development plans in the context of WordPress upgrades` section below.
+Before installing, please read and understand the `Development plans in the context of WordPress upgrades` section below.
 It explains how new features in WordPress will be tracked by ALP.

 ## What does ALP do?